As a marketplace, you process online payments on behalf of your users. Customers recognize that they are doing business directly with your platform.

 - The funds are settled in the balance accounts in your balance platform.

-For this example, you specify to split the funds between your liable balance account and the account holder's balance accounts.
+In this example, you specify to split the funds between your liable balance account and the account holder's balance account whose currency is in EUR.

 - The funds are kept in the account holder's balance accounts until they are paid out.